 You can create a lesson that supports individual students in achieving their learning objectives in a way that is tailored to their unique requirements by modifying the procedure.

 When you alter a lesson’s end result, you are also altering the precise success criteria that students must meet in order to demonstrate their understanding of the material.

 By asking some students to teach another student how to fulfill the lesson’s goal or to employ a specific learning outcome to perform an actual assignment, teachers can differentiate the lesson’s end result.
 This serves as comparable proof of accomplishment.

 When using student grouping, it is important to carefully assess whether and how to employ mixed ability groups (to promote peer learning, peer teaching, modeling, etc.) and when to use similar ability groups (to hone in on an identified need).

-Examples of how teachers and schools implement differentiation strategies in everyday teaching
+Examples of how teachers and schools implement differentiated curriculum strategies in everyday teaching

 As Shane mentioned, teachers can diversify education for pupils in a variety of ways.
 The evaluation of students’ past knowledge and skills and the establishment of personalized learning objectives serve as the foundation for differentiation.
 The objectives and corresponding achievement standards should be decided upon as closely as possible with the pupils.
 This encourages metacognition and self-regulation and gives kids the ability to keep track of their own development.

 These are some examples of the most popular tactics;

 RTI is a very successful differentiation method that is typically done as a full school implementation plan.
 With this multi-tiered approach to instruction, teachers can assess the skills of each student individually and give supplemental instruction to those who can benefit from support in more specialized, smaller-group situations.
 See Example

 One of the 10 HITS, explicit teaching, concentrates on giving students opportunity for group and independent practice as well as a solid and shared comprehension of the new knowledge and concepts.